ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### What should I pack?

-You will need to pack your belongings in a way that you will be able to personally carry them to the DTS Training location, as well as throughout Outreach Phase. **You will not be able to leave anything in Sendai during Outreach Phase.**
+You will need to pack your belongings in a way that you will be able to personally carry them to the Training location, as well as throughout any Outreach. **You will not be able to leave anything in Sendai during Outreach Phase.**

 Especially because of carrying the luggage around during Outreach, we ask that you carry no more than two pieces of luggage: